 Social media forms a major platform for discrimination and harassment claims in recent times which, in turn, could often lead to retaliation.
 In light of the events in this digital era, the court can also take social media posts in the serious account to protect the privacy rights of an individual or prevent abusive litigation tactics.
 While the courts are busy in dealing with disputes pertaining to the use of social media, legislators are busy in formulating laws that address such emerging issues and focus on the privacy rights of employees.

 From Employer’s Perspective

-With heightened social media communications, there has been an increasing number of employee complaints regarding discrimination, harassment, privacy violation, defamation and more.
+With heightened social media communications, there has been an increasing number of employee complaints regarding discrimination, harassment, privacy violation, defamation, Workplace Retaliation and more.
 However, employers are also concerned with protecting their potential customers and reputation.
 Currently, there is no one-size-fits-all solution for social media policy that can protect employers’ interests as well as employees’ rights.
 In this changing legal scenario, employers must take legal advice from an attorney, experienced in both employment law and social media, before taking any action.
 It is also advisable for the employers to adopt a social media policy and review it regularly to ensure compliance.